stakater/mto-docs/content/kubernetes-resources/tenant/how-to-guides/pod-priority-classes.md

 ### Notes

-The operator will validate the `priorityClassName` field on workloads and controllers (Pods, Deployments, StatefulSets, ReplicaSets, Jobs, CronJobs, DaemonSets).
-The empty string (`""`) is treated as a valid priorityClass name — include `""` in `allowed` if you want to permit resources that omit a priority class.
+The operator will validate the `priorityClassName` field on workloads and controllers (Pods, Deployments, StatefulSets, ReplicaSets, Jobs, CronJobs, Daemonsets).
+The empty string (`""`) is treated as a valid `priorityClass` name — include `""` in `allowed` if you want to permit resources that omit a priority class.

 ### Example